Fed revises stress test losses

-WASHINGTON (Reuters) - The Federal Reserve bank said on Friday it had made mistakes in calculating bank losses in stress test results released this week.
+WASHINGTON, March 16 (Reuters) - The U.S. Federal Reserve bank said on Friday it had made mistakes in calculating bank losses in stress test results released this week.

 In results first released on Tuesday, the Fed gave glowing marks to most of the large banks, passing 15 out of 19 tested, and underscoring the recovery of the financial sector.